opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 # Segment replication

-With segment replication, segment files are copied across shards instead of documents being indexed on each shard copy.
-This improves indexing throughput and lowers resource utilization at the expense of increased network utilization.
+Segment replication involves copying segment files across shards instead of indexing documents on each shard copy.
+This approach enhances indexing throughput and reduces resource utilization, but increases network utilization.

 When the primary shard sends a checkpoint to replica shards on a refresh, a new segment replication event is triggered on replica shards.
 This happens: